Last Updated on February 22, 2022 by Grow with Bovees

 Getting rid of aphids and other garden pests isn’t easy, but although you may think they are a nuisance at times, hoverflies can help keep them in control, so they are a great benefit to gardeners.

-Hoverflies are like bees, but aren’t stingers, and do not bite.
+Hoverflies resemble bees, but aren’t stingers, and do not bite.
 They are harmless to your plants, pets, and you.
 There are far more dangerous pests to apply your pest control methods to!

 However, they can be a minor menace for gardeners at times, and due to their natural resemblance with wasps, can be mistaken for being dangerous insects, which is why you may want to eliminate them completely from your property.